WebAssembly/component-model/design/mvp/Explainer.md

 ### Canonical Definitions

-From the perspective of Core WebAssembly running inside a component, the Component Model is an [Embedding].
+From the perspective of Core WebAssembly running inside a component, the Component Model is an [embedder].
 As such, the Component Model defines the Core WebAssembly imports passed to [`module_instantiate`] and how Core WebAssembly exports are called via [`func_invoke`].
 This allows the Component Model to specify how core modules are linked together (as shown above) but it